-Stage 2:
+Phase 2:

-If, after the second chance workshop/audition/meeting, an applicant is not offered a place or a place with the special conditions referred to in the Further Guidelines of the Admission Policy, an appeal under Stage 2 of the appeals process may be made.
-An appeal at Stage 2 may only be made on the grounds that the School has not followed its own admissions procedure.
+If, after the second stage appeal workshop/meeting, an applicant is not offered a place or a place with the special conditions referred to in the Further Guidelines of the Admission Policy, an appeal under Phase 2 of the appeals process may be made.
+An appeal at Phase 2 may only be made on the grounds that the School has not followed its own admissions procedure.
 This is referred to as the "Permitted Grounds".
 Any appeal not made on Permitted Grounds will not be allowed to proceed.
-It is therefore very important that the letter requesting an appeal under Stage 2 must state clearly how the School has not followed its own procedure in reaching a decision not to admit an applicant.
+It is therefore very important that when requesting an appeal under Phase 2 the applicant must state clearly how the School has not followed its own procedure in reaching a decision not to admit an applicant.

-A Stage 2 appeal must be made to the Chair of Governors using an on-line form (the link will be supplied in your second chance decision documentation).
+A Phase 2 (final) appeal must be made to the Chair of Governors via the online form (the link will be supplied in your second stage appeal decision email).
 We are unable to accept verbal, emailed or written requests for appeals.
-The form should be submitted with 14 days of the date of the decision documentation.
-In the case of Key Stage 4 applicants, the parent/guardian must complete the form.
-In the case of Post 16 applicants, either the applicant or their parent/guardian may complete the form.
+The form should be submitted within 14 days of the date of the decision documentation.
+In the case of Key Stage 4 applicants, the parent/carer must complete the form.
+In the case of Post 16 applicants, either the applicant or their parent/carer may complete the form.
 You must clearly state the grounds for appeal in the relevant section on the form.
 You will receive an email confirmation of receipt.